msakmar/UW_EEP520-W20_Final/README.md

 Project Goal
 ===
 - ***Project 'Robot Maze'***: Utilizes enviro.
-Illustrates decorations, dynamically loading different mazes, and labels
+Illustrates decorations, dynamically loading different mazes using noninteractive agents and invisible agents, and keyboard input control.
-- ***Goal***: The objective of the project is to create a robot agent that can solve four non-looping mazes.
+- ***Goal***: The objective of the project is to enable a user to solve four non-looping mazes by using the 'w-a-s-d' keys as input.
 Each maze will be loaded dynamically, starting with a smaller one and getting more complicated with each subsequent maze.
 The code to this project must be well documented and should be stable.
-- ***Additional features (goals)***:
-    - Decorating the maze and the robot agent dynamically through the use of buttons
-    - Buttons change the behavior of the robot
-    - User can take control of the robot at any time via the keyboard
-    - The maze changes tile color as the robot passes over a tile, indicating the robot 'has been there before' or made a choice to take a left, right, or straight turn

 Key Challenges
 ===